Wet is the new dry.

 Underemployed is the new employed.

 Squeezable single serving pouches of applesauce are the new Go-Gurt.
 Finally, we can enjoy applesauce on the run.
-I used to have to block out time, especially if it was the kind with chunks mixed in.

 Retro is the new futuristic.

-Political elections are the new Academy Awards.
+Government elections are the new Academy Awards.

 The Academy Awards are the new Grammy Awards.